Aruvaro-Chulvi/OFFLINED/README.md

 - **Multi-language UI**: EN / ES / FR (including localized agent categories).
 - **Clean UI/UX**: light/dark theme toggle, battery indicator bar.

 > This portable zip file **does not ship any model or ZIM files or pmtiles files**.
-You’ll download them yourself (links and instructions provided below). **.doc files are incuded**, but you can add as more documents (.pdf format) as you want.
+You’ll download them yourself (links and instructions provided below).
 <br>

 <p align="center">
 ⚠️ The following instructions are intended for the windows x64 portable version provided below.<br>🔥 If you want to have a look, project files are included in the source code.<br>👥 This is our first github project, and all the help (and comprehension) would be appreciated.
 </p>